Welcome to the Oakland Astronomy Club Website!

 Check us Out!

-Business Meeting: All club meetings are open meetings.
+All club meetings are open meetings.
 Business meetings are usually held on the Wednesday preceding the monthly meeting.
-Email our club president for the business meeting link.
+Fill out the Meeting Invitation Form for an invitation.

 - We are based in Southeast Michigan's Oakland County.